Dualities in population genetics: a fresh look with new dualities: Classical dualities of population dynamics

 \colk{The dual operators $a_i$ and $a_i^\dagger$ have also been introduced in (\ref{heisenberg-discrete-m}) and the duality function between tensor products of operators is (\ref{heisenberg-duality-x-n}).}� As a consequence the generator $\loc$ in \eqref{stepheis} is dual to $\hat{\loc}$ given by \be \hat{\loc} = \sum_{i,j\in S } p(i,j)(a_i-a_j) (a^\dagger_j-a^\dagger_i)+ \sum_{i\in S} a_i^2 a_i^\dagger(1-a_i^\dagger) \ee or equivalently the generator $\loc$ in \eqref{stepstone} is dual to $\hat{\loc}$ given by

-which is the generator of a Markov process on $\N^S$ with transitions $n\to n-e_i+ e_j$ (resp. $n\to n-e_j+ e_i$) at rate $n_ip(i,j)$ (resp. $n_jp(j,i)$) and $n\to n-e_i$ at rate $n_i (n_i-1)$.
+which is the generator of a Markov process on $\N_0^S$ with transitions $n\to n-e_i+ e_j$ (resp. $n\to n-e_j+ e_i$) at rate $n_ip(i,j)$ (resp. $n_jp(j,i)$) and $n\to n-e_i$ at rate $n_i (n_i-1)$. \colorrr{Here $e_i$ denotes the vector with components $(e_i)_k = \delta_{i,k}$}.
 The first type of transitions are of random walk type and correspond to the exchange of subpopulations, whereas the second type are the transitions corresponding to the Kingmans' coalescent in each subpopulation. \een

 {\bf Finite-size populations \col{\cite{cannings, gladstien1978characteristic}} and coalescents.}\\ As a final example, we illustrate the use of the discrete creation and annihilation operators $\col{a^\dagger_N}, a_N$, corresponding to population models with $N$ individuals in the discrete Moran model.
 This is the discrete analogue of the neutral Wright-Fisher diffusion \be \loc_Nf(k) = \frac{N^2}{2} \frac{k}{N} \left(1-\frac{k}{N}\right) \left(f(k+1) + f(k-1) -2 f(k)\right)\;. \ee In terms of the discrete creation and annihilation operators $\mathrm{a}_N, \mathrm{a}_N^{\dagger}$ \col{defined in \eqref{representation1}}, this generator reads \be \col{\loc_N= \mathrm{a}_N^{\dagger}(1-\mathrm{a}_N^{\dagger}) \mathrm{a}_N^2}\;. \ee \col{By theorem \ref{generalprop} and proposition \ref{finite}, we therefore obtain immediately that this generator is dual to the generator of the Kingman's coalescent with duality function \eqref{finiteNdual}}.